 The song Moreton Bay Song may have been composed soon after Logan’s death on 18 October 1830.

-The end of the penal settlement
+The end of the penal settlement, but not of transportation

 Indecisiveness had been the hallmark of the policy regarding convict settlements and/or free settlement.
 Running penal colonies had become a financial burden to the British Government.
 There were also increasingly more voices in the British Parliament who advocated for stopping the transportation system as it did not really deter criminals.
 Britain was also worried about rebellions, such as the one in the American colonies that led to Britain losing these colonies.